google/knative-gcp/docs/how-to/namespace-transition.md

      ...
    ```

-1. Delete the old Broker cell
+1. Delete the old BrokerCell since it is no longer useful.

    ```shell script
    kubectl delete deployment default-brokercell-fanout -n cloud-run-events